The

 practical.
 We see each other frequently at reenactments and living

-histories between March through October, so there are plenty of
+histories between March and October, so there are plenty of

 usually in late January, before the reenacting season begins, to settle